 Listing an item for sale is also free.

-However you can also advertise on the site.
+However you also can advertise on the site.
 And, because ads are going to a relatively small geographic area, they’re generally affordable.

-One small business owner, who sharpens knives for a living, says 90% of his business comes from a combination of word-of-mouth recommendations and paid advertisements he posts on Nextdoor.
+One small business owner, who sharpens knives for a living, says 90% of his business comes from a combination of word-of-mouth recommendations and paid advertisements that he posts on Nextdoor.

 How it works